RamunasSavanevskis/castep-docs-clone/docs/documentation/GA/Restarting.md

 ## NOTE: Automatic File Deletion

-If the GA is restarted, it will attempt to **delete all the files** used for the \"next\" generation.
+If the GA is restarted, it will attempt to **delete all the files** used for the "next" generation.
 This is the generation after the last fully completed generation.
 This is because the GA needs a specific file format for the files it creates/reads from, and having files already existent and appending to them will break the GA workflow.